Photo credit: portalgda via Visualhunt.com / CC BY-NC-SA

-My ‘about me‘ page focuses on…well learning more on me :-)
+My ‘about me‘ page focuses on…well, learning more about moi :-)

 It doesn’t discuss the subject of Botnets, nor do any of my other posts currently.
 But Botnets did play a huge role in who I am today.
 Since this is the one and only post I’ve written to date about these events, and because I’ve begun a new series of posts about network and digital security with the first one being an introduction to home firewalls, I’ve ended up linking to this page fairly often.
 To me, that’s preferable to my retelling our whole Botnet story over and over again…which is an endeavor fraught with anxiety.

 Consequently, this post has ended up containing a mixture of my family’s horrifying Botnet experiences as well as more biographical and early career information about myself.

 I’ve tried to blend these two topics because they are so intertwined.
 Hopefully readers wanting to just learn more about our Botnet experience won’t mind.
 Please leave comments at the bottom if you do or have suggestions!

 In The Beginning: When We 1st Realized We had a Problem…But We Weren’t Able to Identify its Source